mattdanielbrown/vertical-rhythm-reset/README.md

 ## Customization

 There are many configuration options available that allow you to customize the Vertical Rhythm Reset as you see fit.
-The sections below provide a quick overview of how to configure settings.
+The sections below provide an overview of how to configure settings.
 For complete details on variable and mixin settings, please review the [SassDoc documentation](http://jhildenbiddle.github.io/vertical-rhythm-reset/sassdoc/).

 ### Box Sizing